-- All exterior doors should be solid core, and can withstand being kicked in.
-All should have high quality dead bolts with at least 1 1/2 inch throws on the bolts themselves.
+- All exterior doors should be solid core to withstand being kicked in.
+All should have high-quality dead bolts with at least 1 1/2 inch throws on the bolts themselves.
 The bolts in the locks should always be solid, not hollow metal.

-- Insure the door frame has a metal strike plate, which is secured by a minimum of six, three inch screws, which are screwed into the solid door frame.
+- Ensure the door frame has a metal strike plate, which is secured by a minimum of six, three-inch screws, which are screwed into the solid door frame.

-- Dogs, even the small yip-yip variety, have sharp teeth and a way of noisily not welcoming stealthy intruders.
-But a dog is more than an organic alarm–it’s a living creature, and it’ll need a lifetime of love, care, attention and exercise.
+- Dogs, even the small yip-yip variety, have sharp teeth and a way of noisily announcing stealthy intruders.
+But a dog is more than an organic alarm–it’s a living creature, and it’ll need a lifetime of love, care, attention, and exercise.
 If you can genuinely welcome a dog into your life, it will welcome the task of protecting you.
 But if you’re a cat person (or a guppy person) at heart, then look into electronic security systems.

 Protect Your Valuables

-Don’t leave your valuables (stereo, computer, jewelry, etc.) where they can be seen from a window.
+Don’t leave your valuables (tablet, computer, jewelry, etc.) where they can be seen from a window.
 If you don’t want to hide everything from sight, consider draperies and blinds.
-Use a safe’ one of our favorites is the Secret Wall Safe.
+Use a safe one of our favorites is the Secret Wall Safe.